Parasite infection in a cell population: role of the partitioning kernel: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to V. Bansaye for his advice and comments and to B. Cloez for fruitful discussions.
+The authors are grateful to V. Bansaye for his advice and comments, to B. Cloez for fruitful discussions, and to two anonymous referees for their suggestions, which helped improve the quality of the manuscript.
 This work was partially funded by the Chair "Mod\'elisation Math\'ematique et Biodiversit\'e" of VEOLIA-Ecole Polytechnique-MNHN-F.X. and by the French national research agency (ANR) via project ANR NOLO (ANR-20-CE40-0015) and by LabEx PERSYVAL-Lab (ANR-11-LABX-0025-01) funded by the French program Investissement d’avenir.